kostya2709/Interpreter/README.md

 # Interpreter

 This interpreter is a version of RiscV architecture interpreter.
-It supports necessary commands, saves machine instructions in appropriate way.
+It supports necessary commands, saves machine instructions in appropriate way, and so on.